 Qualifying Examination – Ph.D. only

 Ph.D. students must pass a qualifying exam (QE), consisting of an oral and/or written component.
 The exact format of the exam is defined by the research groups and the advisor will inform the student what format is to be used.
 The qualifying exam is to be administered prior to the fourth long semester for a B.S.-Ph.D. student and prior to the third long semester for a M.S.-Ph.D. student.
 The qualifying exam committee must be approved by the Director of Graduate Studies before the QE can take place.
 Once the QE has taken place, the Chair of the QE committee will inform the student and the Graduate Advisor about the outcome of the exam.
 If a student enters the Ph.D. program from another department after passing the QE, or if a student changes advisors after passing the QE, the Department does not require the student to re-take the QE.
 However, the new advisor may choose to accept the QE status or request that the student repeat the QE exam.

-There are currently two exam formats, the General and the Electromagnetics formats.
+There are currently three exam formats: the General format, the Electromagnetics format, and the PES format.
 Please ask your advisor which you are to follow.

 General Qualifying Exam Instructions